The Beyond (band): Gorilla (1995–1998)

+By 1994, The Beyond had gone into hiatus.
+Drummer Neil Cooper made up the original line up of noise-rockers Cable, but left to rejoin Whitby and Gatford on a new project, Gorilla.

 Gorilla (completed by David Petty on bass and Andy Lingard on violin) released their first Demo which consisted of 3 tracks, 'Dream on', 'Ripe' (although in some versions this track was called 'Urban Pygmy') and 'Ping'.
 Followed shortly after by their first EP 'Extended Play' in 1995 on the Embryo label followed by 'The Shutdown EP' on the Disinformation label.
 Again, the band had further streamlined their sound, heavier than before, but with less complexity in the playing, allowing John Whitby's infectious hooks to stand out.
 In 1997 and 1998, Gorilla released the 'Who Wants to Save the World Anyway?', and 'Outside' singles.
 These proved to be their last singles.
 Andy Lingard left the band and Gorilla briefly continued as a four-piece before disbanding.

 Recent history

-In 2002 Neil Cooper joined established Northern Irish alternative metal band Therapy?.

-Andy Gatford (under the moniker Leon Black) and Jim Kersey (now James Kersey) formed lo-fi indie band Leon with Keyboardist Lee Horsley and drummer Jeff Davenport in 2004, Gatford providing lead vocals and guitar.
-Their 2005 debut album, Uppers and Downers had a positive reaction from radio and press; "A goddamn catchy little beggar." - Garry Mulholland (Q Magazine, Observer Music Monthly) "Leon are a sweet band with a stiletto blade in each hand...good attitude." – NME "Tuneful pop, so memorable, an achievement." - Daily Mirror Single of the Week "Slick and scuzzy lo-fi pop rocking thats as cool and crisp as its fuzzy." - Unpeeled Review.
-The singles from Uppers and Downers received radio play on XFM (playlist and session), Radio 2 (Jonathan Ross, Janice Long session), BBC6 Music and Kerrang FM.
-Kersey and Davenport have since been replaced by Paul Whittington (bass) and Frazer M Knight (drums).

-In late 2008, Leon changed their name to Eskimo Fires and Andy Gatford changed his stage name from Leon Black to Andy Black.

-In May 2010, John Whitby was elected a Labour councillor for Derby City Council and in 2017 was elected the Mayor of Derby.

 In February 2018, the 1990–94 lineup of The Beyond performed a charity gig at The Venue on Abbey Street.
 The event raised more than £5,000 for Derbyshire Children's Holiday Centre, Children First, Safe and Sound, the British Red Cross and the Derby Museums Trust.